5 Basic Ways to Learn About Your Family History

 - Lastly, it’s important to look through our histories, but it’s also important to look at our current lives and what our stories are now.
 Have fun with your family and try to capture this moment in history by creating a time capsule!
 Find things that you can tuck away and plan to open the time capsule years from now, maybe at a family reunion.

-Article by Lindsey Williamson, Digital Marketing Specialist at the YMCA of Greater Brandywine and self-proclaimed genealogy extraordinaire.
+Article by Lindsey Williamson, Digital Marketing Specialist at the YMCA of Greater Brandywine and genealogy hobbyist.